apache/incubator-xtable/website/docs/how-to.md

 </TabItem>
 </Tabs>

-:::tip Note:
+:::danger Note:
-If you instead want to write your table to Amazon S3 or Google Cloud Storage, your spark session will need additional configurations
-* For Amazon S3, follow the configurations specified [here](https://hudi.apache.org/docs/s3_hoodie/)
-* For Google Cloud Storage, follow the configurations specified [here](https://hudi.apache.org/docs/gcs_hoodie)
+You may need additional configurations to write to external cloud storage locations like Amazon S3, GCS or ADLS when you are working with spark locally.
+Refer to the respective cloud provider's documentation for more information.
 :::

 ### Create dataset
 Write a source table locally.